Some background information about Kohaku and the 2011 event in general

 What Is Kohaku?

-The battle is quite simple: two teams of performers from both the J-pop and enka/adult contemporary music industries perform songs relevant to the year's theme, the teams are called the Akagumi (red team) which is made up of female singers/groups and the Shirogumi (white team) which is made up of male artists/groups.
+The show is quite simple: two teams of performers from both the J-pop and enka/adult contemporary music industries perform songs relevant to the year's theme, the teams are called the Akagumi (red team) which is made up of female singers/groups and the Shirogumi (white team) which is made up of male singers/groups.
 Some artists often perform their songs with those from the other team, and group numbers featuring artists from both teams are also done.
 The audience at the venue along with special celebrity judges and viewers watching at home vote on the group they thought performed the best

 Performing on Kohaku is by invitation only, NHK selects the performers and songs by sales (sometimes chart position on Oricon) and adaptability to the theme of that year, surveys are also conducted asking people what music they want to hear on the show.
 Even today, because of the show's large reach, many artists consider appearing on Kohaku the highlight of their careers